spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 needs from the list I have already provided.

 For some reason, a lot of recruiters would insist on talking to me, then proceed to ask the same questions.
-This qualify them to me as someone that didn't value my time and they'd lose any credibility they may have had with me.
+This would qualify them to me as someone that didn't value my time and they'd lose any credibility they may have had with me.

+So, I made a site, a portfolio, that listed all you could want to know about me.

-making a site, this is more for prospective employers rather than recruiters and although the majority of them will talk to you as though they are the ones considering you for the role they're only the first stage in what can be a quite lengthy and ultimately fruitless process.
+Making a site, this is more for prospective employers rather than recruiters and although the majority of recruiters will talk to you as though they are the ones considering you for the role they're only the first stage in what can be a quite lengthy process.

 making a cv, I went to the effort to make a basic site using my favourite tech stack [teh JAMStack behbeh!]